Polarization (waves): Polarization and vision

 Many animals are capable of perceiving some of the components of the polarization of light, e.g., linear horizontally polarized light.
 This is generally used for navigational purposes, since the linear polarization of sky light is always perpendicular to the direction of the sun.
 This ability is very common among the insects, including bees, which use this information to orient their communicative dances.
 Polarization sensitivity has also been observed in species of octopus, squid, cuttlefish, and mantis shrimp.
-In the latter case, one species measures all six orthogonal components of polarization, and is believed to have optimal polarization vision.
+In the latter case, one species, Gonodactylus smithii, measures all six orthogonal components of polarization, and is believed to have optimal polarization vision.
 The rapidly changing, vividly colored skin patterns of cuttlefish, used for communication, also incorporate polarization patterns, and mantis shrimp are known to have polarization selective reflective tissue.
 Sky polarization was thought to be perceived by pigeons, which was assumed to be one of their aids in homing, but research indicates this is a popular myth.

 The naked human eye is weakly sensitive to polarization, without the need for intervening filters.
 Polarized light creates a very faint pattern near the center of the visual field, called Haidinger's brush.
 This pattern is very difficult to see, but with practice one can learn to detect polarized light with the naked eye.